Oregon’s noxious weed quarantine, OAR 603-052-1200, was

 Non-regulated interspecific cultivars

 These listed cultivars have been proven to be interspecific

 hybrids through testing and laboratory analysis.
 They are not regulated under

 Oregon's noxious weed quarantine and can be transported, propagated, and sold

 within Oregon.
-The fertility of these cultivars has not been assessed, though
+The fertility of these cultivars have not been assessed.

 - Buddleja 'Lilac Chip'

 - Buddleja 'Miss Ruby'